Skip to main content

 • Content Assembly: Combine with other text sources to build content

-• Workflow Documentation: Store explanatory text within workflows
+• Agent Documentation: Store explanatory text within agents

 • Data Preparation: Prepare text input for further processing